| |

 Backstage - May 16, 1966, #25

-sometimes forget that Gene wrote some of the biggest pop tunes of
+forget that Gene wrote some of the biggest pop tunes of the 1960s

-the 1960s for other recording artists, like He's A Rebel
+for other recording artists, like He's A Rebel for the Crystals

-for the Crystals and Hello, Mary Lou for Ricky Nelson.
-The
+and Hello, Mary Lou for Ricky Nelson.
+The Crystals connection

-Crystals connection led to Gene recording Town Without Pity
+led to Gene recording Town Without Pity under the direction

-under the direction of the legendary Phil Spector.
-In February 1964,
+of the legendary Phil Spector.
+In February 1964, while America was

-while America was discovering the Beatles on the Ed Sullivan
+discovering the Beatles on the Ed Sullivan Show, Pitney was

-Show, Pitney was with the Moptops in England at a birthday party
+with the Moptops in England at a birthday party for Ethel Merman!

-for Ethel Merman!
-Even after his initial stardom faded Pitney found
+Even after his initial stardom faded Pitney found appreciative fans

-Pitney died in Cardiff, Wales on April 5, 2006 shortly after receiving
+died of a heart attack in Cardiff, Wales on April 5, 2006 shortly

 |